 If you’ve been dealing with chronic back pain, sciatica, or a herniated disc, you’ve probably heard the term “spinal decompression” thrown around.
-Maybe your neighbor swears by it, or you’ve seen ads promising relief without surgery.
 Here’s the straightforward answer: spinal decompression is a non-surgical treatment that gently stretches the spine to reduce pressure on compressed discs and nerves.
-It works well for specific conditions—particularly disc-related issues—but it’s not a miracle cure for every type of back pain.
+It produces strong results for disc-related conditions specifically, and for patients who qualify, it’s one of the most effective conservative options available before considering surgery.

 What Actually Happens During Spinal Decompression